 attention as action

-Developed in collaboration with the MichaelDouglas Collective in Cologne, Germany, The Exchange offers a physical framework from which to reflect and exchange on individual and global violence mechanisms.
+Developed in collaboration with the MichaelDouglas Collective, The Exchange offers a physical framework from which to reflect and exchange on individual and global violence mechanisms.
 Participants are invited to consider what they believe about the use of violence, where they learned those beliefs, and how those beliefs focus their attention and actions in conflict.

 speaking through action